symblai/symbl-docs/docs/streamingapi/reference/reference.md

 ## Using Trackers

-:::note In Beta Phase
+:::info In Beta
-This feature is in the Beta phase.
-If you have any questions, ideas or suggestions please reach out to us at devrelations@symbl.ai.
+This feature is in [Beta](/docs/product-releases).
+If you have questions or comments, email [support@symbl.ai](mailto:support@symbl.ai).
 :::

 Symbl provides a real-time Streaming API for processing audio content in real-time.
 You can also capture Trackers for a conversation in real-time.
-For more details on Trackers, refer to the [Trackers](/docs/concepts/trackers) documentation.
+For details see the [Trackers](/docs/concepts/trackers) documentation.

-Below is an example that shows how to pass Trackers in the `config` object for the `startRealtimeRequest` of the Symbl’s JavaScript SDK.
+The following example shows how to pass Trackers in the `config` object for the `startRealtimeRequest` of the Symbl JavaScript SDK.
 This example also shows how to consume the results of the detected Trackers in real-time.

 Below is the code snippet: